 Management have considered the key assumptions used to estimate the Group's assets and liabilities as at the balance sheet date and believe these assumptions to be entirely appropriate.
 The estimates and judgements most likely to have a significant effect are in the following areas:

-- Going concern (refer to Note 2 Basis of preparation, Going Concern); - Technical reserves (refer to Turnover accounting policy); - Impairment of goodwill (refer to Intangible Assets accounting policy); - Intangible fixed assets and software development (refer to Intangible Assets accounting policy); - Deferred tax (refer to Taxation accounting policy); - Share options (refer to Employee Share Schemes accounting policy); - Recoverability of inter-company debtor balances; - Useful economic life of tangible fixed assets for depreciation (refer to Tangible Assets accounting policy); - Valuation of investment in associate company; - Dilapidations provision; - Recoverability of deferred consideration debtor balance on the sale of Insurance Compliance Services Limited.
+- Going concern (refer to Note 2 Basis of preparation, Going Concern); - Technical reserves (refer to Turnover accounting policy); - Impairment of goodwill (refer to Intangible Assets accounting policy);

+- Intangible fixed assets and software development (refer to Intangible Assets accounting policy); - Deferred tax (refer to Taxation accounting policy); - Share options (refer to Employee Share Schemes accounting policy); - Recoverability of inter-company debtor balances; - Useful economic life of tangible fixed assets for depreciation (refer to Tangible Assets accounting policy); - Valuation of investment in associate company; - Dilapidations provision.